d1manson/waveform/README.md

 Using the drift button (shortcut `d`) you can see whether there was any shift in the clusters during the trial.  (see image below for an example).

 **Using the floating panes**
 There are several floating info panes that appear when you put your cursor over a button.
 In most cases you can right click the given button to toggle its info pane on/off.
+To get rid of a pane, hold down space and then click it.

+**Grabbing plots**
+If you hold down space, you then click the cluster plots or one of the tiles, the relevant item will be "grabbed" and copied into a floating pane.

 **Keyboard shortcuts.** `escape` open/close side pannel. `a`  do autocut. `p` cycle palette. `ctrl+z` undo. `1`, `2`, `3`, `4`, `r`, `t` view channel 1-4, ratemap or temporal-autocorr (can use `shift` to show multiple views as with the mouse).  `d` toggle drift mode rendering of the cluster plots. `ctrl+shift+q` reset everything and refresh the page.